 How is endometriosis diagnosed?

-Unfortunately, the path to a diagnosis is often long and frustrating, with an average of 7.5 years between the onset of symptoms and a confirmation (3).
+The path to a diagnosis can be long and frustrating, with an average of 7.5 years between the onset of symptoms and a confirmation (3).
 The process begins with a professional evaluation and one or several tests:

 Your doctor will record any symptoms or family history of endometriosis, as well as a general health assessment to exclude other conditions.

 2. Physical examination

 A doctor may perform a pelvic exam to feel for any cysts or scars behind the uterus.
 This can sometimes be uncomfortable as either two fingers or a speculum is inserted into the vagina while the doctor presses on your abdomen.